celyk/godot-trackpad/README.md

 - [x] Complete raw touch data
 - [ ] Emulate screen touch events

+# Supported platforms

+Currently only macOS is supported.
+I'm open to supporting other platforms, but I can't do it without help.

 # Building the addon

 First clone and initialize the repository: